2023 Annual Call for Volunteers: Volunteer Opportunities

 The committee evaluates various facets of the U.S. retirement system, providing comments or analysis on potential changes to enhance the design and delivery of retirement benefits.
 The committee may assess retirement system designs with respect to the established Retirement for the AGES framework (Alignment, Governance, Efficiency, and Sustainability).

 Skills/Experience: Prefer members who have some experience/interest in the retirement systems and policies in the U.S. and elsewhere.
+Strong interest in recruiting new members who are currently working and are earlier in their career.
+Excellent written communication skills.

 - Social Security Committee (Actively Seeking Volunteers)